 All motorcycle operators and their passengers must wear appropriate head protection in West Virginia.
 Motorcycle helmets must fasten to the head via a neck or chin strap.
 Helmets must also meet all criteria according to federal law, Snell Safety Standards, or the American National Standards Institute.
 Look for a certified sticker on your helmet to see if it adheres to Snell or ANSI qualifications.
 The age, experience, and insurance of the rider will not exempt him or her from wearing a helmet.

 In addition to helmets, motorcyclists in West Virginia must also wear eye protection if their vehicles do not have windshields or windscreens that comply with federal performance specifications.
 Eye protection refers to shatter-resistant safety eyeglasses, eye goggles, or a face shield that complies with ANSI standards.
-Failing to adhere to eye-protection requirements could result in motorcyclist liability if a vision impairment (such as debris getting into the eyes) causes the wreck.
+Failing to adhere to eye-protection requirements could result in motorcyclist liability if a vision impairment (such as small debris getting into the eyes) causes the wreck.

 To operate a motorcycle in West Virginia, you must carry up-to-date vehicle insurance with at least the required minimums.
 You must carry $20,000 in bodily injury coverage per person, $40,000 for all persons injured in any one accident, and $10,000 for property damage coverage.
 Uninsured and underinsured motorcyclist insurance is optional in West Virginia.
 Failing to ride with adequate insurance is a crime that could result in fines and other legal trouble in the state.
 If you cause an accident without proper insurance, you may have to pay for others’ damages out of pocket.